5 Written questions

 - hemolytic enemia, but are rare

-Functions of vitamin D → Bone Health. aid in increasing absorption of food.
+Deficiency of Vitamin D → Bone Health. aid in increasing absorption of food.
 Aid releasing calcium from bone or depositing calcium by the kidneys